 By: Kathryn Hyer

 The normal human sheds an average of 100 to 125 hairs each day.
-Whether you know it or not, this consistent loss of hair may be getting into your drains and be adding to drainage problems in your showers, tubs, and sinks.
+Whether you know it or not, this consistent loss of hair gets into your drains and adds to drainage problems in your showers, tubs, and sinks.
 Long hairs are especially more likely to clog drains, and can lead to other extensive plumbing problems down the road.
 Learn how you can prevent a hair-clogged drain, or learn how to fix one on your own.
 Continue reading below for easy and helpful plumbing tips!

 Solution #1: The Snake

 The tool is a slender, plastic rod with little hooks coming out of it that is easily lowered into a drain, while the hairs are snagged on the hooks on the way out.These thin little tools are simple to use, and tend to be effective.
 Most convenience stores carry them, or they may be ordered online.
 These disposable “snake” tools are are a cheap, easy way to keep your drains hair-free.

 Hair clogged drains can completely be avoided if preventive measures are taken, such as using a drain cover.
 Although these are mainly used in showers and tubs, they may also be used in sinks.
 These plastic cylinder-like covers are placed over the drain, and act as a sort of strainer, allowing the water to flow easily into the drain but preventing the hair from doing so.
 These are inexpensive and a great way to prevent drains from getting clogged in the first place.

 Solution #3: DIY Drain Cleaners